SSC Braille Competency Course, Unified English Braille Contracted (Grade 2)

 Please note that the course fee is not refundable after the first month and substituting candidates is not permitted.

 The Contracted UEB course starts on 1st April but can be joined on 1st September if places are available.
-Candidates will have 18 months, from receipt of the course materials, to complete the course including the Final Assessment which is taken under exam conditions.
-The fee covers:
+Candidates will have 18 continuous months, from receipt of the course materials, to complete the course including the Final Assessment which is taken under exam conditions.

 - complete course materials;

-- payment to the SQA for course award registration and certification.
+- payment to SQA for course award registration and certification.

 The course application form is in Word Document and PDF formats in the sidebar.

-There is space to note background information and any special support requirements you may have - this allows the Course Tutor to plan how best to meet your needs and give you appropriate support throughout the course, as well as making appropriate arrangements for the Final Assessment exam.
+There is space to note background information and any special support requirements you may have - this allows the Course Tutor to plan how best to meet your needs and provide appropriate support throughout the course, as well as submitting special arrangement requests to the SQA for the Final Assessment exam; evidence will be required to meet SQA regulations, eg, copy of formal diagnosis of dyslexia, etc.

-Please ensure that the application form is fully completed as missing information will result in the form being returned to you and you may miss a course place - limited to 20 each year.
+Unless self-funding a Line Manager of school/service must authorise the application, provide contact information and confirm the payment method.
+Full invoice details are essential: please quote the purchase order number and invoice address and ensure that the application form is fully completed as missing information will result in the form being returned and the course place may be offered to the next candidate - limited to 20 each year.

 This course offers the opportunity to acquire competence in reading and writing contracted UEB braille.
 The course is presented in 12 stages and contains writing exercises along with flat and raised braille reading material.
 Each stage is assessed separately by submitting an assessment to the Course Tutor for marking.
-Candidates must submit Stage Assessments in accordance with the time limits laid out in the course materials; failure to do so could result in being removed from the course.
-The Final Assessment is undertaken as a timed, formal exam without the use of reference materials and must be invigilated by a person in authority.
+Candidates must submit Stage Assessments regularly, in accordance with the timetable in the course materials; failure to do so could result in being removed from the course.
+The Final Assessment is undertaken as a timed, formal exam without the use of reference materials and must be invigilated by a person in authority, eg, Line Manager or some person designated by them.

 Candidates must have access to a standard Perkins Brailler and supply their own braille paper.
 The SSC has a limited supply of braillers which, if available, may be hired for the duration of the course for a non-returnable fee of £50; non-return of a brailler would incur a charge for the full replacement cost.

-Candidates will have 18 months, from receipt of the package, to complete the course including the Final Assessment exam.
-Please note that it is not possible to extend the completion of the course past this length of time unless there are exceptional circumstances that are in line with University regulations.
+Candidates have 18 continuous months, from receipt of the course materials, to complete the course including the Final Assessment exam.
+NB: it is not possible to extend the completion of the course past this length of time unless there are exceptional circumstances that are in line with University regulations.

-For statistical purposes, for the SSC's Annual Report to its funding body, the application form requests information on whether you may be from a mainstream school, special unit, or other, and pupil age range focus; we would be grateful if you would supply as much information as possible.
+For statistical purposes, for the SSC's Annual Report to its funding body, the application form requests information on type of provision, eg, a mainstream school, special unit, or other, and pupil age range focus; we would be most grateful for as much information as possible.

-Receipt of applications will be acknowledged.
-The decision regarding acceptance onto the course rests with the Course Tutor.
-When this is confirmed an email will be sent to you along with a note of your personal details and a Candidate Agreement form which should be checked, signed and returned to the SSC.
+Applications are acknowledged by email.
+Acceptance onto the course rests with the Course Tutor.
+An email will then be sent to confirm personal details with a Candidate Agreement form which should be signed and returned to the SSC.

-Once all these details are confirmed the Course Tutor will send out a welcome letter, a countersigned copy of the Candidate Agreement, explanatory details about the course, how the assessments are to be submitted and other course related information.
+Once all these details are processed arrangements will be made to issue the course materials in time for the start date along with a welcome letter, a countersigned copy of the Candidate Agreement, explanatory details about the course, how the assessments are to be submitted and other course related information.

-Information required includes full name, date of birth and home address so that when you are entered for this award the SQA can either match up your details or create a record for you.
-Your home address is where the SQA will send your certificate on successful completion of the Final Assessment exam.
-(If you have attended a Scottish school/college and undertaken a National Qualification exam since 1999 you should have an SQA Candidate Number (SCN) (please provide name and address applicable at that time); if not, a number will be allocated to you.
+Information required includes full name, date of birth and home address so that when a candidate is entered for this award the SQA can either match up personal details or create a record.
+On successful completion of the Final Assessment exam, the result is passed to the SQA who issue the certificates direct to the candidates' home address.
+(Former pupils/students of a Scottish school/college who have undertaken National Qualification exams (since 1999) will have an SQA Candidate Number (SCN); please provide name and address applicable at that time.)

 Data Protection Agreement

-By completing the application form you agree to the SSC holding your personal details, in relation to this course, until the retention period has expired for your course cohort - maximum time will be 2 years from the month the last candidate of a particular cohort completes; the course archive will then be securely destroyed.
+By completing the application form candidates agree to the SSC holding personal details, in relation to this course, until the retention period has expired for the course cohort - maximum time will be two years from the month the last candidate of a particular cohort completes the course; this archive will then be destroyed securely.